A Bigger Picture: My Favourite Top Ten Quotes from David Hockney

 On why painting is still a superior art form than photography: "Do you know what Edvard Munch said about photography?
 He said photography can never depict heaven or hell…My sister, who is just a bit older than me, she's a retired district nurse, she's just gone mad with the digital camera and computer – move anything about; she doesn't worry about whether it's authentic or stuff like that – she's just making pictures."
 (Interview with Jonathan Jones, the Guardian, March 4, 2004)

 On how to look at nature: " When you really look at nature like I have been doing….
 I mean really look, then you quickly realise we are just insects, stupid little creatures.
 And you do get a bit of humility.
 They chopped down some of the trees I had been drawing.
 I was angry at first, but you then realise that you have another subject: is it dead, is it not?
 The wood is always alive if you look."
 (Interview with Tim Adams, the Guardian, November 1, 2009)

 Interview with David Hockney on his Painting Routine (Studio 360)

-5. On his own vanity: “I do have the vanity of an artist.
-I like my works to be seen.”
+On his own vanity: "I do have the vanity of an artist.
+I like my works to be seen."
+(Interview with xtraonline.com)

-6. On inspiration and crisis: “Inspiration.
+On inspiration and crisis: "Inspiration.
 She never visits the lazy.
-Crisis -She stimulates”
+Crisis -She stimulates" (Tateshots: David Hockney)

 Tateshots with David Hockney (Copyright owned by Tate)

-8. On why media and television distorts our vision: “Power is spreading to the people…Television [asks] you stay in and will sell you something instead of saying, Go out and have a look at it!
+On why media and television distort our vision: "Power is spreading to the people…Television asks you to stay in and will sell you something instead of saying, Go out and have a look at it!
 (Interview, BBC FrontRow)